hubotio/hubot/docs/README.md

 ## Getting Started With Hubot

 You will need [node.js](nodejs.org/) and [npm](https://npmjs.org/).
-Joyent has an [excellent blog post on how to those installed](http://joyent.com/blog/installing-node-and-npm), so we'll omit those details here.
+Joyent has an [excellent blog post on how to get those installed](http://joyent.com/blog/installing-node-and-npm), so we'll omit those details here.

 Once node and npm are ready, we can install hubot and coffeescript: